 I found myself at animal services one day with a terrible head wound!
 It's likely that I was hit by a car.
 From The Heart snatched me up and took me straight to the vet.
 It took a while to heal, but I feel much better now!
 I healed so quickly that the skin on top of my head tightened and my eyelid started to lift up.
 I actually had trouble closing my right eye and I had to go to the vet for some doggy plastic surgery.
 I also had heartworm and had to be treated for that too!

-They took all the nasty tubes out of my legs and I went home at lunchtime that day.
-Since then, Foster Mommy has been making a bunch of special meals for me.
-We started out with meals every hour, then every two.
-Pretty soon, I was back on solid food, with yummy high calorie supplemental stuff (liver, eggs, cottage cheese, rice, yoghurt, spinach.)
+The next morning, everyone feared the worst.
+But I was still hanging on -- I was a survivor.
+After a few days, they all the nasty tubes out of my legs and I went home at lunchtime that day.
+I got special meals for a while, but soon, I was back on solid food, with yummy high calorie supplemental stuff (liver, eggs, cottage cheese, rice, yoghurt, spinach.)

 My family let me out to potty and I came back with the skin on my back peeled back.
 They took me to the vet and dropped me off.
 They ignored the vet's attempts to reach them for over 36 hours.
 When they they finally replied, they said they couldn't afford the surgery and they surrendered me to the vet clinic.